bygri/bygri.github.io/_posts/2018-01-24-vapor-3-with-docker.markdown

 title:  "Vapor 3 with Docker"
 date:   2018-01-25 09:00:00 +1100
 ---
+*Updated 9th April 2018.*

 [Vapor][vapor-home] is a development framework for servers written in Swift (often known as server-side Swift).
-In this tutorial, I'll be using a recent **beta** release of Vapor 3, which is commit `24e6640`, 19th January 2018, and Swift 4.0.3.
+In this tutorial, I'll be Vapor 3 RC 2.2.2 and Swift 4.1.

 [Docker][docker-home] is a comprehensive yet simple containerisation system.
 In addition to the performance benefits from using light-weight containers instead of heavy-weight VMs, a key benefit to containerisation is that you can easily run the same container in development as you will in production.
-I'll be using Docker Community Edition, version 17.12.0 on MacOS.
+I'll be using Docker Community Edition, version 18.03.0 on macOS.

 There's two particular reasons to use Docker with server-side Swift.